-The Indiana Supreme Court recently decided Perkinson v.
+The Indiana Supreme Court decided Perkinson v.
 Perkinson, (2013) which reaffirms the rule that you can’t trade parenting time for support.

 The Mother entered into an agreement in which Father agreed to waive his parenting time rights in exchange for Mother assuming sole financial responsibility and waiving enforcement of Father’s child support arreareage.
 The agreement also set out that if Father sought parenting time in the future, “he shall be obligated to pay any support arreareage through the date of the approval” of the agreement by the trial court.
 The agreement was approved by the court in March 2006.
 Two years later, the father petitioned for parenting time.
 The Supreme Court noted:

 “It is incomprehensible to this Court to imagine that either parent would ever stipulate to give up parenting time in lieu of not paying child support.
 It has long been established by this Court that “[a]ny agreement purporting to contract away these [child support] rights is directly contrary to this State’s public policy of protecting the welfare of children.”
 Straub v.
 B.M.T., 645 N.E.2d 597, 600 (Ind.
 1994).
 See alsoTrent v.
 Trent, 829 N.E.2d 81, 86 (Ind.
 Ct.
 App.
 2005).
 In Halum v.
 Halum, 492 N.E.2d 30, 33 (Ind.
 Ct.
 App.
 1986), the Court of Appeals held that a “custodial parent may not bargain away the children’s right to support.”
 Such agreements between parents are void as a matter of public policy and our trial courts should be very careful not to allow the results which occurred in this case.